csb324/eleventy-obsidian-ninareth/notes/Locations/Jalantar/Zalevi Embassy in Jalantar.md

 [[Captain Fretze]] told [[Rez]] to meet him there so she can pick up her drawing! [[Niko]] said to be careful.

+It is filled with beautiful artworks celebrating the might of the [[Zalevi Military]].

 ## NPCs
 {% include 'list-references.html', reference_data: npcs %}